 An outdoors long-sleeve t-shirt

-Another “traditional” holidays gift but when it comes to hiking gear it has a special twist.
-Such gloves provide really good freedom of movement, and due to fleece insulation it is for sure that hands will be kept warm.
+Such gloves provide perfect freedom of movement, and due to fleece insulation, it is for sure that hands will be kept warm.

 Hiking Boots for Kids

 Such boots will ensure a kid’s safety and define the quality of their outdoors experience.
-A good pair of boots is a multi-level investment, so make sure that they are really good.
+A good pair of boots is a multi-level investment, so make sure that they are outstanding.

 Gifts for Hikers: Price Range 50 USD and above